rickballard/CoCivium/insights/interpretive-vectors.md

 ---

-## [3] CoCivium Requires Vector Awareness
+## [3] CoCivium™ Requires Vector Awareness

-CoCivium cannot be built on uniform ideology.
+CoCivium™ cannot be built on uniform ideology.
 It must be **vector-aware**.

 This means: